Farteen/XcodeTestProjects/CollectionViewWithCustomTransition/README.md

 # CollectionViewWithCustomTransition

-## Testing out a custom view controller transition from a collection view
+## A custom view controller transition from a collection view